 Point Them to the Right Services

-There are a number of services and treatment options for a loved one struggling with alcoholism.
+Several services and treatment options exist for a loved one struggling with alcoholism.
 These include:

 - Inpatient rehab programs